Gizra/Gizra-Way-Book/views.md

 So let's remove the `Content: Has taxonomy term` filter under _Filter criteria_ section, and add it to _Contextual filters_ section.

-First step we need to tell the View what to do when the filter value **is not** in the URL.
-In that case, when no category (taxonomy term) pass through the URL we want to display all the blog posts.
+For the first step, we need to tell the View what to do when the filter value **is not** in the URL.
+In this case, when no category (taxonomy term) pass through the URL we want to display all the blog posts.

 ![](images/views/value_not_in_url.png)

-Next step is to tell the View what to do when the filter value **is** in the URL.
+The next step is to tell the View what to do when the filter value **is** in the URL.

 We can override the title of the page.
 So it won't be Blog as we define at the _Title_ section, it will be the name of the category.

 ![](images/views/override_title.png)

-We can also validate the filter value to make sure we get only terms from `Movies categories` vocabulary.
+We can also validate the filter value to make sure we only get terms from `Movies categories` vocabulary.

 ![](images/views/validation_criteria.png)